 In 1928, economist J.M.
 Keynes predicted that the workweek would be down to fifteen hours within 100 years.
-Though Keynes’s prediction does not seem to be turning into reality anytime soon, nothing prevents us from working in that direction.
-Whilst five day workweek is not uncommon for white collared jobs in India, it still remains a far fetched dream for blue collared workers.
-Take for instance the Indian garment industry which has a predominantly female labor force who have competing demands on their time.
-Would shorter workweek allow them to achieve better work-life balance and incentivize more to join the workforce hitherto constrained by various societal norms?
+Though it is unlikely that Keynes’s prediction will become a reality anytime soon, nothing prevents us from working in that direction.
+Whilst a five-day workweek is not uncommon for white collar jobs in India, it still remains a far-fetched dream for blue collar workers.
+Take, for instance, the Indian garment industry which has a predominantly female labor force who have competing demands on their time.
+Would a shorter workweek allow them to achieve better work-life balance?
+Would it encourage those constrained by various societal norms to join the workforce?

 What happens to workers and the firm if (garment) workers are given an extra day off in the week?

-The aim of our study is to understand if offering a shorter work week helps in retaining female workforce and improving their social outcomes.
-By changing the work-time schedule of a factory, we will be able to estimate the effect of shorter workweek on workers' physical and mental well being as well as their general life and job satisfaction.
-Moreover, we can measure the effects of shorter workweek on factories by studying the change in workers’ productivity, retention and attendance.
+The aim of our study is to understand whether offering a shorter work week helps in retaining the female workforce and improving their social outcomes.
+By changing the work-time schedule of a factory, we will be able to estimate the effect of shorter workweeks on workers' physical and mental well-being as well as on their general life and job satisfaction.
+Moreover, we can measure the effects of shorter workweeks on factories by studying the change in workers’ productivity, retention and attendance.

 We tried to understand how workers would spend an extra day off in the week through surveys.
 We surveyed around 1,100 workers in two garment factories in rural Karnataka and found that less than 10 percent of them would consider using the extra day to get additional paid work.
-Majority of them would like to spend time with family, friends, do household chores or just relax thus highlighting the importance of this experiment.
+The majority of them would like to spend time with family, friends, do household chores or just relax, thus highlighting the importance of this experiment.

 Image credits: Nayantara Parikh

 Subscribe to the Good Business Lab Mailing List to receive updates on our current initiatives, progress reports, upcoming projects and our quarterly newsletter.